-BIOL 306 COMMUNICATION IN THE BIOLOGICAL SCIENCES (3-0-3)(F,S)(CID).
+BIOL 306 COMMUNICATION IN THE BIOLOGICAL SCIENCES (3-0-3)(F,S)(FC).
 Development of written and oral communication skills necessary for future careers in the biological sciences.
 Skills include summarizing and evaluating scientific research, and communicating scientific information to targeted audiences.
-PREREQ: BIOL 304 and ENGL 101, 102.
+PREREQ: BIOL 304 and ENGL 101, ENGL 102.

 BIOL 310 GENETICS (3-0-3)(F,S,SU).
 A study of the principles of genetics as they relate to living organisms.
 PREREQ: BIOL 191-192 or BIOL 191 and BIOL 320.
 PRE/COREQ: CHEM 301 or 307.

 BIOL 320 CELL BIOLOGY (3-0-3)(F,S,SU).
 Structure and function of prokaryotic and eukaryotic cells.
 PREREQ: BIOL 191-192 and CHEM 112, or BIOL 191 and either CHEM 301, 307 or PHYS 307, or BIOL 227-228 and either CHEM 301 or 307.